top of page

 How people are treated

-Our problems started with the first lesson in our economics class in college, when we are taught that labour is one of the four factors of production.
-We are a factor of production and are relevant to the subject of economics insofar as we are able to produce economical goods and services.
-At the micro level, this is reflected in company policies which drives productivity, which increases profits, which increases the pool to pay us 'compensation' (doesn't compensation sound like a consolation for us going through a sacrifice called work?), which economists has long theorised as the main, if not the only, goal of working.
+Our problems began with the first lesson in our college economics class, when we were taught that labour is one of the four factors of production.
+We are a factor of production and are relevant to the subject of economics insofar as we can produce economic goods and services.
+At the micro level, this is reflected in company policies which drive productivity, which increases profits, which increases the pool to pay us 'compensation' (doesn't compensation sound like a consolation for us going through a sacrifice called work?), which economists have long theorised as the main, if not the only, goal of working.

-Trouble is that in the same college, they also taught us about Maslow Hierarchy of Needs (somehow, education seems to be a series of disparate topics, not integrated as a single whole, but that's another matter, maybe another article).
-They told us that once people's physiological & security needs are satisfied - which salaries & bonuses does pretty well - people move onto social and self esteem needs.
-Somehow, corporate policies have often not moved with their workers' climb up the hierarchy of needs.
+Trouble is that in the same college, they also taught us about Maslow's Hierarchy of Needs (somehow, education seems to be a series of disparate topics, not integrated as a single whole, but that's another matter, maybe another article).
+Maslow’s Hierarchy of Needs remains a useful, if simplified, framework for understanding why financial incentives alone increasingly fail to motivate once basic needs are met.
+It posits that once people's physiological & security needs are satisfied - which salaries & bonuses do pretty well - people move onto social and self-esteem needs.
+Somehow, corporate policies have often not moved with their workers' ascent up the hierarchy of needs.

-The workplace does not recognise our social & self esteem needs as it is built around productivity, which equals salary, which equals physiological & security needs.
-This is evident in the way managers are primarily assessed and promoted based on their perceived ability to extract greater productivity from individual staff and secondarily, if ever, on creating a de-stressed work environment of collaboration and empowerment.
-Managerial assessment systems tend to focus on the lagging indicators rather than the leading indicators even though a manager works on the leading indicators to manage workers who produce the lagging indicators.
+The workplace is built around productivity, which equals salary, which equals physiological & security needs.
+This is evident in the way managers are primarily assessed and promoted based on their perceived ability to extract greater productivity from individual staff and only secondarily, if ever, on creating a de-stressed work environment of collaboration and empowerment.
+Managerial assessment systems tend to focus on the output or lagging indicators rather than the leading indicators, even though a manager works on the leading indicators to manage workers who produce the lagging indicators.

+Provisions for social needs are largely complementary rather than central to HR policies, while techniques to manage self-esteem are largely nonexistent.
 Yes, many companies have provided work environments to allow staff time to play and interact, but these are adjuncts to the main workplace goal of productivity.
 It is like the workplace is the main building where productivity takes place and we walk into an annexe of the same building to play and interact.
-We are only allowed to switch on our social and self esteem needs in a time & place determined by corporate policies.
+We are only allowed to switch on our social and self-esteem needs in a time & place determined by corporate policies.

 Even when benefits are integrated into the workspace, staff quickly understand that the benefits are really not for them but for their productivity.
 Once the allure wears off, Googlers will tell you that the reason for the fancy food and gym at work is so that you stay in the office longer without any need to go home.
 Recent Google policies to reduce compensation for those working remotely from out of town betrayed a preference to keep staff in the office.
 To do work.

-If separating our social & self esteem needs from our physiological & security needs feels bad, it gets worse why we work for someone who believe they have reached the self actualisation stage and couldn't understand why we mere mortals need a smile from them when talking and need our egos massaged to get things done when they have paid us handsomely enough.
-Don't we all know of that superstar CEO who is god to their customers but such a pain to work for (OK, you can substitute pain with another word of your choosing)?
+If separating our social & self-esteem needs from our physiological & security needs feels bad, it gets worse when we work for someone who believes they have reached the self-actualisation stage and couldn't understand why we mere mortals need a smile from them when talking and need our egos massaged to get things done when they have paid us handsomely enough.
+Don't we all know of that superstar CEO who is a god to their customers but such a pain to work for (OK, you can substitute pain with another word of your choosing)?

-Is this why we feel so undervalued at work: That Maslow's Hierarchy of Needs has become part of that '90% of what I teach is not relevant when you work' mentioned by the college lecturers?
-And feeling undervalued is what the Limeade survey tells us why people quit.
-The solitude of home away from the workplace during the lockdown gave staff time & space about how they are treated and many realised that they are happier when not in the office & especially not in the presence of that manager.
-Small wonder that many chose to resign, when called to leave the home where they work among people who love them and to return to work in the office to work for people who view them as factors of production.
+Is this why we feel so undervalued at work?
+And feeling undervalued is what the Limeade survey tells us is why people quit.
+The solitude of home away from the workplace during the lockdown gave staff time & space about how they are treated and many realised that they are happier when not in the office & especially not in the presence of that one hated manager.
+Small wonder that many chose to resign when called to leave the home where they work among people who love them and to return to work in the office to work for people who view them as factors of production.

 Ultimately, management skills are the same whatever context they are used in.
-Managing your co-workers who sits next to you eight hours a day, your difficult boss or a divided team is no different from managing your intimate spouse, your high-expectation mother-in-law, or your fractious cousins.
+Managing your co-workers who sit next to you eight hours a day, your difficult boss or a divided team is no different from managing your intimate spouse, your high-expectation mother-in-law, or your fractious cousins.
 Can we read the emotions of our team members or consider their feelings in our decision-making the same way we do before raising a sensitive suggestion to our spouse?
-Can we sweet talk that uncooperative team member the way we sweet talk our mothers-in-law?
-We have the skills; its just that managers are conditioned differently with the autocratic authority empowered in the monarchically-structured hierarchy in the work place.
+Can we sweet-talk that uncooperative team member the way we sweet-talk our mothers-in-law?
+We have the skills; it's just that managers are conditioned differently with the autocratic authority empowered in the monarchically-structured hierarchy in the workplace.

 Family coexisting with the workspace

-In the pre-pandemic era, managers can choose not to know about the families of their staff and most did choose that.
-They may find out through small talk or even meet the staff's spouse during annual dinner, but mostly, they are disinterested as family is an overload to their managerial duties.
-But during a pandemic, manager have no choice but to notice the family: when a toddler bobs into view during a Zoom call, or having to know that calls at a certain hour will be ignored because the staff is dropping off a child at that time.
-Zoom calls have a habit of making staff seems human to the manager and vice versa, with views of the kitchen making them compare how the staff use the same appliances as them, or that crib in the corner shocks staff because the tyrannical manager they see is incompatible with the image of a doting father.
+In the pre-pandemic era, managers could choose not to know about the families of their staff and most did choose that.
+They may find out through small talk or even meet the staff's spouse during the annual dinner, but mostly, they are disinterested, as family is an overload to their managerial duties.
+But during a pandemic, managers have no choice but to notice the family: when a toddler bobs into view during a Zoom call, or having to know that calls at a certain hour will be ignored because the staff is dropping off a child at that time.
+Zoom calls have a habit of making staff seem human to the manager and vice versa, with views of the kitchen making them compare how the staff use the same appliances as them, or that crib in the corner shocks staff because the tyrannical manager that they suffer under is incompatible with the image of a doting father that they see.

 Nature of work

-Expectations that work should be fulfilling means that the content of the work has to be an enriching experience.
+Expectations that work should be fulfilling mean that the content of the work has to be an enriching experience.
 Content means the way the work aligns with their worldview, or is at least not inconsistent with it.
-I have been pleasantly surprised at the number of young people in non-profit work today, more more that in the recent past.
+I have been pleasantly surprised at the number of young people in non-profit work today, more than in the recent past.
 Enriching means it contributes to their learning and growth as a person.
-And experience means the context this work and learning takes place in - as they are seeking to fulfil their social and self-esteem needs, they expect immediate affirmation of themselves and their current, not future, work contributions: they do not see themselves as passive receptacles of learning - from a generation who they perceived has failed in their environmental and socio-economic responsibilities.
-So, when young people finds out that company practices are not aligned with their values, that they are no longer learning or growing, or when they do not feel recognised as a productive person the way they expect, they leave.
+And experience means the context in which this work and learning take place.
+As they are seeking to fulfil their social and self-esteem needs, they expect immediate affirmation of themselves and their current, not future, work contributions.
+They do not see themselves as passive receptacles of learning from a generation they perceived had failed in their environmental and socio-economic responsibilities.
+So, when young people find out that company practices are not aligned with their values, that they are no longer learning or growing, or when they do not feel recognised as a productive person the way they expect, they leave.
 And not having ties to any particular profession or industry, they can move onto some field totally different, where their disgruntled manager's network has no reach.

-And to add to this growing population of experience-centric workforce is a sub-culture of baby boomers like me, who has achieved financial stability as well as our attained career objectives, so reached all the way to the self-esteem level in the hierarchy of needs.
-Except a small number for whom salary levels are a proxy for self esteem, the law of diminishing marginal returns kicks in, and each increment in salary offered holds ever reducing attractions.
-What we seek in its place differs with different persons.
-It could be seeking other interests: family, hobbies, social interests, social impact.
-It could be seeking to share what the experience we have accumulate, so that others could find it easier to climb the learning curve than they did.
-It could be to give back to the community and maybe to leave a legacy behind: leave this world a better place than we were born into.
+And to add to this growing population of experience-centric workforce is a sub-culture of baby boomers like me, who have achieved financial stability as well as our attained career objectives.
+These are people who have reached all the way to the self-esteem level in the hierarchy of needs.
+Except for a small number for whom salary levels remains a proxy for self-esteem, the law of diminishing marginal returns kicks in, and each salary increment offered holds ever-reducing attractions.
+What we seek in its place differs with different people.
+It could be seeking other interests: family, hobbies, social interests, and social impact.
+It could be seeking to share the experience we have accumulated, so that others could find it easier to climb the learning curve than we did.
+It could be to give back to the community and maybe to this world a better place than we were born into.
 Reasons are varied and the accumulated financial buffers enable us to choose the work that would please us.
-Managers who are often younger and less experienced than us, will have to learn to take our goals into consideration when managing us.
+Managers who are often younger and less experienced than we are will have to learn to consider our goals when managing us.

 So, can management styles be adjusted to reach across the chasm of generations to bridge different views of what work is?
 Or must the manager adopt the mindset of the managed in order to manage the younger generations the way they want to be managed?
 Will the views of the younger generation change in any substantial way as they get older and settle down with a family?
 Will they become more like their parents?
 Questions I am not sure anyone has answers to.
 Yet.